 Being aware of the Critical Skills Employment Permit Ireland list and applying for the same comes with many benefits.
 Some of these benefits are provided below-

-3. The permit makes you eligible for permanent residency.
-That is, if you stay in the country for 2 years and get a stamp 4 and stay to complete 5 years of required duration ofr PR.
+- The permit makes you eligible for permanent residency.
+That is, if you stay in the country for 2 years and get a stamp 4 and stay to complete 5 years of the required duration for PR.

-5. You can also benefit from a higher salary (at least EUR 38,000 per year)>.
-If your job does not come under the Critical Skills Occupations List, you need to secure a job of a minimum salary of EUR 64,000 per year.
+- You can also benefit from a higher salary (at least EUR 38,000 per year)>.
+If your job does not come under the Critical Skills Occupations List, you need to secure a job with a minimum salary of EUR 64,000 per year.

 Who is Eligible for a Critical Skills Employment Permit?

 You or your employer can apply for a Critical Skills Employment Permit.
-The only criteria is that you have been offered a job that meets any of the following conditions:
+The only criterion is that you have been offered a job that meets any of the following conditions:

 Salary-Based Eligibility